In more detail

 It should also be noted that TLS 1.3 was approved by the Internet Engineering Task Force (IETF) in March 2018.
 TLS 1.3 provides a number of improvements over TLS 1.2 and its approval enables the wider implementation of the protocol in software products and browsers.
 Although TLS 1.2 still provides a high standard of protection you should nevertheless ensure that, if or when required, you are able to support TLS 1.3 in the future.

 Using HTTPS across your entire site is a much better solution as it prevents your non-HTTPS pages from being hijacked to point to malicious links.
 If you ensure that you redirect all HTTP traffic to HTTPS only, you can then also utilise HSTS (HTTP Strict Transport Security) which provides additional protections against man in the middle attacks.
-For this to work, you will however need to ensure that you will not need to allow users to connect over HTTP – as said above, it may be that your circumstances still require it.

 If you are using a content distribution network or a reverse proxy you need to make sure you have considered where the HTTPS scheme ends, as this could leave user data still being transmitted in an unprotected form.